lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 In 1999, a new isotope of iron was discovered on the deep seafloor, iron-60 ($ ^{60}Fe$), in polymetallic nodules. $ ^{60}Fe$ is radioactive with a half-life of 2.6 million years, and cannot be formed by stellar nucleosynthesis, so its only plausible origin is from a distant supernova showering the Earth with $ ^{60}Fe$.
 Using beryllium dating and stratigraphy, a sharp increase in the $ ^{60}Fe/Fe$ ratio of MTB magnetofossils was observed between 2.7 - 1.7 MYA.

 Calculations were performed to estimate the required position, distance and stellar mass of a potential supernova that could be responsible.
-It was found that the supernova must have occurred within the Tuc-Hor stellar group ∼2.8 Myr ago, 330 light years away, with supernova material arriving on Earth ∼2.2 Myr ago.
-It was found that the iron-60 deposits are consistent with turbulent radioisotopic transport in dust grains originating from the supernova explosions.
+A supernova observed to have occurred within the Tuc-Hor stellar group ∼2.8 Myr ago, 330 light years away, with supernova material arriving on Earth ∼2.2 Myr ago, was identified as the likely source.
+It was found that the iron-60 deposits are consistent with turbulent radioisotopic transport in dust grains originating from this supernova explosion.

 Sources: [here](https://www.pnas.org/doi/full/10.1073/pnas.1601040113), [here](https://arxiv.org/pdf/1903.04589) and [here](https://iopscience.iop.org/article/10.3847/0004-637X/827/1/48/meta).